 A large part of becoming a good moderator is knowing how to strike the balance between controlling conversations to maintain order, contributing to make sure conversations don't die, and giving members or customers free reign to express themselves.
 You don't want mayhem, yet you don't want to dampen discussions before they even get going.

 Here are a few tips to help you learn how to toe the line.

 This should be one of your first steps when starting a community -- create a written/downloadable guideline that will be ready before launch day (if you don’t have one yet, put this task at the top of your to-do list!).
 When writing this guide, keep in mind that it shouldn’t just be a list of rules to follow -- take this as an opportunity to educate your members and customers about community and how to monitor themselves and others.
 It’s more of a guide than strictly a rule book.
 Clearly state expected behaviors as well as behaviors you don’t want to see.
 In that vein, define who the community is for and not for -- this helps bond members or customers, since it reinforces they’re the perfect audience.
 Make this document easy to find and have on hand for all members -- it should be a valuable resource for both new members learning the ropes and seasoned members who need a refresh.

 2. Know your community guidelines upside-down and backwards

 Now that you’ve written the guidelines, it’s your job to know them inside and out.
 It’s important you know what behavior is and is not constructive.
 If there are breaches in the code of conduct, you need to easily spot them so they’re addressed swiftly and professionally.

 Moderation is more than just knowing the rules, though.
-As community manager, you’re pretty much a living, breathing example of them.
+As a community manager, you're pretty much a living, breathing example of them.
 You should see yourself as a poster child for how to behave in the community.
-If someone wonders, ‘How do I start a good thread?’ or ‘How do I deal with a terse comment?’ they should be able to look at you for good examples.
+If someone wonders, 'How do I start a good thread?' or 'How do I deal with a terse comment?' they should be able to look at you for good examples.

 3. Remember debate is good